- Posted by Rodney Lynch in Home Inspections

 The issues reported on this disclosure can point your home inspector to areas that need closer attention.

 Whether buying or selling your home, it makes sense to have the best home inspection team on site taking care of the concerns of the buyer.
-Not only can the final report show areas that need to be addressed, it can provide assurance that the house is sound and worth every dollar the seller is asking.
+Not only can the final report show areas that need to be addressed, but it can also provide assurance that the house is sound and worth every dollar the seller is asking.